ippontech/blog-usa/posts/sync-two-s3-buckets-using-cdk-and-a-lambda-layer-containing-the-aws-cli.md

     s3_sync.poll()
 ```

-The two environment variables `SOURCE` and `DESTINATION` contain the buckets name and are populated by CDK during the stack deployment.
+The two environment variables `SOURCE` and `DESTINATION` contain the buckets' name and are populated by CDK during the stack deployment.

-# Deployment and test
+# Deployment and Test

-## Architecture and diagram
+## Architecture and Diagram

-The architecture must be capable of running the syncing process every day by using the Lambda:
+The architecture *must* be capable of running the syncing process daily by using the Lambda:

 ![Diagram](https://raw.githubusercontent.com/falydoor/blog-usa/blog-lambda-awscli/images/2021/03/lambda-awscli-diagram.png)

 ## AWS CDK

-I have been a huge fan and advocate of AWS CDK since its first release as it abstracts concepts like permissions and service interactions.
-Writing code with your favorite language that ends up deploying components on the Cloud can be very addictive!
+I have been a huge fan and advocate of AWS CDK since its first release, as it abstracts concepts like permissions and service interactions.
+Writing code with your favorite language that ends up deploying components on the Cloud can be quite addictive!

-Below, the code that defines our infrastructure:
+Below is the code that defines our infrastructure:

 ```python
 from aws_cdk import (